PermAdut/Automated-autoservice-managment-system-/server/DRIZZLE_MIGRATIONS.md

 This will:
 - Analyze your schema changes
-- Generate migration files in the `drizzle` folder
+- Generate migration files in the `drizzle/migrations` folder
 - Create SQL migration files that can be reviewed before applying

 ### Run Migrations